Ovruch: Middle Ages

 Ovruch originated as an important town of Kievan Rus', first mentioned as Vruchiy in 977.
 Later after the sack of Iskorosten it became the capital city of the Derevlians.
+During the 12th century Ovruch became a residence of Rurik Rostislavich, who rebuilt the local wooden Church of St. Basil in stone.
+During Rurik's rule the city was fortified.

 Saint Hyacinth of Poland evangelized in the town between 1222 and 1234.
 The area suffered during the Mongol invasion of Kievan Rus' in 1240, and then it passed under Mongol suzerainty.
 In the 14th century it became part of the Grand Duchy of Lithuania.
 It became one of many Lithuanian defensive strongholds in the region against possible Tatar invasions.
-In 1483, Crimean Tatars destroyed the settlement.
+In 1483 and 1506 Crimean Tatars destroyed the settlement.

-Early modern period
+Modern period

 From the 16th century the town was governed by starosts, and it flourished and became a subregional center.

 According to the Treaty of Lublin (1569), Owrucz passed to Poland within the Polish–Lithuanian Commonwealth.
-The town further blossomed as the seat of county sejmiks.
+The town also served as the seat of county sejmiks.
 From 1614 until his death in 1616, the starost of Owrucz was Michał Wiśniowiecki, grandfather of future Polish King Michał Korybut Wiśniowiecki.
 A Dominican Monastery was founded, confirmed by Bishop Aleksander Sokołowski in 1638.
 In 1641, Polish King Władysław IV Vasa granted Owrucz city rights.
 It was a royal city of Poland.

+After suffering from a major fire in 1578, Ovruch was once again damaged during the Khmelnytsky Uprising of 1648.
+In 1678 a Jesuit college moved to Ovruch from nearby Ksaveriv.
+During the 18th century a Catholic church was established at the local monastery.
+Following the disbandment of Jesuits in 1773 the building was transferred to Basilian monks, who established a school there.
 After the Second Partition of Poland in 1793 it was annexed by the Russian Empire.

+During the 18th and 19th century around half of Ovruch's population consisted of Hasidic Jews, who established a shtetl.

+Following the defeat of the Polish Uprising of 1831 the local Catholic church was transferred to the Orthodox community.
 In 1881, it had a population of 5,941.